profiili/acnh/README.md

 This is where I store my Animal Crossing: New Horizons-related stuff, including free items to give away as well as lists to keep track of (e.g. donated art).

 # Free stuff
-That's what you're here for, right?
+That's what you're here for, right? **Update: Since the home storage limit was increased I no longer need to get rid of stuff.
+Thanks for being a part of this project!**
 * <a href="available-diy.txt">Available DIY here</a>
 * <a href="available-fossils.txt">Available fossils here</a>
 * <a href="https://nookazon.com/profile/3183630164/listings">Available furniture</a> (Nookazon)